GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 .. _-A:

 **-A**\ *rate*\ [**+l**\ [*n*]]
-    Set the frame rate in frames per seconds for the final movie (if selected) [24].
+    Set the frame rate in frames per seconds for the final animation [24].
-    Optionally, for animated GIF movies you may control if the movie should loop (**+l**) and how many loops to set [infinite].
+    Optionally, for an animated GIF (**-F**\ gif) you may specify if the movie should loop (**+l**) and if so how many times to repeat [infinite].

 .. _-E:

 **-E**
-    Erase the *prefix* directory after assembling the final movie [leave directory with all images;
+    Erase the entire *prefix* directory after assembling the final movie [leave directory with all images;
-    script files, parameter files, and layer PostScript files are removed].
+    script files, parameter files, and layer PostScript files are removed (but see **-Q**)].

 .. _-F:

 **-F**\ *format* [**+o**\ *options*\ ]
-    Set the movie format for the final product.
-Choose either gif (animated GIF), mp4 (MPEG-4), or none [Default].
+    Set the format of the final animation.
+Choose either gif (animated GIF), mp4 (MPEG-4 movie), or none [Default].
 For mp4 you may optionally add additional ffmpeg encoding options via the **+o** modifier.

 .. _-G:

 **-G**\ *fill*
-    Set the canvas fill before plotting commences [none].
+    Set the canvas color or fill before plotting commences [none].

 .. _-Q:

 **-Q**\ [*frame*]
-    Dry-run; no movie is made but all the helper scripts are left in the *prefix* directory for examination.
+    Dry-run; no movie is made but all the movie scripts we build are left in the *prefix* directory for further examination.
-    Any background and foreground scripts set via **-S** will be run since they may produce data needed for building the scripts.
-Alternatively, append a *frame* number and we will make that single frame plot and exit.
-In this case we will leave the frame sub-directory intact so any temporary files in it may be examined.
+    Any background and foreground scripts derived from **-S** will be run since they may produce data needed when building the movie scripts.
+Alternatively, append a single *frame* number and we will instead produce that single frame plot and exit.
+In this case we will leave the frame sub-directory (see **-N**) intact so any temporary files in it may be examined.

 .. _-Sb:

 **-Sb**\ *backgroundscript*
-    The optional GMT modern mode *backgroundscript* (in the same scripting language as *mainscript*) can be used for one or two purposes: (1) It may create files (such as *timefile*) that will be needed by *mainscript* to make the movie, and (2) It may make a static background plot that should form the background for all frames.
+    The optional GMT modern mode *backgroundscript* (written in the same scripting language as *mainscript*) can be used for one or two purposes: (1) It may create files (such as *timefile*) that will be needed by *mainscript* to make the movie, and (2) It may make a static background plot that should form the background for all frames.
-    If a plot is generated it should make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that they will stack correctly.
+    If a plot is generated the script must make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that the layered plot will stack correctly.

 .. _-Sf:

 **-Sf**\ *foregroundscript*
-    The optional GMT modern mode *foregroundscript* (in the same scripting language as *mainscript*) can be used to make a static foreground plot that should be overlain on all frames.
-Make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that they will stack correctly.
+    The optional GMT modern mode *foregroundscript* (written in the same scripting language as *mainscript*) can be used to make a static foreground plot that should be overlain on all frames.
+Make sure the script uses the same positioning (i.e., **-X -Y**) as the main script so that the layers will stack correctly.

 .. _movie-V:

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-V.rst_

+.. include:: explain_core.rst_

+.. include:: explain_help.rst_

 Parameters
 ----------

-Several parameters are automatically assigned and can be used by *mainscript* and the optional *backgroundscript* and *foregroundscript* scripts in making the frame plot.
-GMT_MOVIE_WIDTH: The width of the paper,
-GMT_MOVIE_HEIGHT: The height of the paper,
-GMT_MOVIE_DPU: The current dots-per-unit.
+Several parameters are automatically assigned and can be used when composing *mainscript* and the optional *backgroundscript* and *foregroundscript* scripts.
+These are **GMT_MOVIE_WIDTH**\ : The width of the paper, **GMT_MOVIE_HEIGHT**\ : The height of the paper, **GMT_MOVIE_DPU**\ : The current dots-per-unit.
-In addition, the *mainscript* also has access to additional parameters
-GMT_MOVIE_FRAME: The current frame number,
-GMT_MOVIE_NFRAMES: The total number of frames
-Finally, if a *timefile* was given then variables GMT_MOVIE_VAL1, GMT_MOVIE_VAL2, etc are also set, one per column in *timefile*.
+In addition, the *mainscript* also has access to additional parameters **GMT_MOVIE_FRAME**\ : The current frame number, **GMT_MOVIE_NFRAMES**\ : The total number of frames Finally, if a *timefile* was given then variables **GMT_MOVIE_VAL1**\ , **GMT_MOVIE_VAL2**\ , etc are also set, one variable per column in *timefile*.
+If *timefile* has trailing text then that text can be accessed via the variable **GMT_MOVIE_STRING**.
 Furthermore, the scripts will be able to find any files present in the starting directory as well as any new files produced by *mainscript* and the optional scripts set via **-S**.
+No path specification are needed to access these files.
+Files outside those two directories may require full paths or their directories may be included in the :ref:`DIR_DATA <DIR_DATA>` setting.

 Your Canvas
 -----------

-As you can see from **-W**, you are given a custom paper that is either 24 x 13.5 cm (16:9) or 24 x 18 cm (4:3).
-If your settings imply US units then the custom paper sizes are just 1.6% larger than the SI sizes (9.6 x 5.4" or 9.6 x 7.2").
-You should compose your plots using those paper sizes, and movie will make proper conversions to image pixel dimensions.
+As you can see from **-W**, unless you specified a custom format you are given a paper size that is either 24 x 13.5 cm (16:9) or 24 x 18 cm (4:3).
+If your :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>` setting is inch then the custom paper sizes are just slightly (1.6%) larger than the corresponding SI sizes (9.6 x 5.4" or 9.6 x 7.2").
+You should compose your plots using the given paper size, and movie will make proper conversions of the canvas to image pixel dimensions.
+It is your responsibility to use **-X -Y** to allow for suitable margins and any positioning of items on the frame.
+To minimize processing time it is recommended that any static part of the movie be considered either a static background (to be made by *backgroundscript*) and/or a static foreground (to be made by *foregroundscript*) which will overlay any other plot features.
+Also, any calculations of data files to be used in the loop over frames can be produced by *backgroundscript*.
+Any data or variables that depend on the frame number must be computed or set by *mainscript*.

 Examples
 --------

-To make an animated GIF movie based on the script globe.sh, which spins a globe using the frame number to compute a view angle, using 360 frames and a custom square 600x600 image, try
+To make an animated GIF movie based on the script globe.sh, which simply spins a globe using the frame number to serve as the view longitude over 360 separate frames, using a custom square 600x600 pixel cancas, try

    ::

     gmt movie globe.sh -Nglobe -T360 -Fgif -W6ix6ix100

-Here, the globe.sh bash script is simply
+Here, the globe.sh bash script simply plots a map with :doc:`pscoast` but uses the frame number variable as the center longitude:

    ::

     gmt begin
-       gmt pscoast -Rg -JG${GMT_MOVIE_FRAME}/20/4i -Gmaroon -Sturquoise -P -Bg -X0 -Y0 gmt end
+       gmt pscoast -Rg -JG${GMT_MOVIE_FRAME}/20/6i -Gmaroon -Sturquoise -P -Bg -X0 -Y0 gmt end

-where we use the frame number as our longitude.
-The equivalent DOS script setup would be
+As the automatic frame loop is executed the different frames will be produced with different longitudes.
+The equivalent DOS batch script setup would be

   ::